kartikprabhu20/YourEuro/docs/_posts/2019-07-03-Reflection.md

     <body style="background-color:powderblue;">

 <h1>Overview</h1>
-<h3><i> Hello folks!
-Welcome to our last blog of the series for ‘YourEuro’ - A money control app.
-In this blog we discuss about  our whole experience as working in team and difficulties encountered while developing the app.</i></h3>
+<p><i> Hello folks!
+Welcome to our penultimate blog of the series for ‘YourEuro’ - A money control app.
+In this blog we discuss about  our whole experience as working in team and difficulties encountered while developing the app.</i></p>
 <hr>

 <h1>Technical challenges?</h1><br>